certara/pyDarwin/docs/Usage.rst

 the :ref:`phenotype.<Phenotype>`

-Note that the THETA (and ETA and EPS) indices cannot be determined until the final control file is defined, as THETAs may be included in one and not another token set.
+Note that the THETA (and ETA and EPS) indices cannot be determined until the final control file is defined, as THETAs may be included in one token set, but missing in another token set.
-For this reason, all fixed initial estimates in the $THETA block MUST occur before the THETA values that are not fixed.
+For this reason, all fixed initial estimates in the $THETA block MUST occur before the THETA values that are not fixed (e.g., are searched).
 This is so the algorithm can parse the resulting file and correctly calculate the appropriate THETA (and ETA and EPS) indices.
 Further, the text string index in the token (e.g., ADVANA and ADVANB)
 *must* be unique in the token groups.
 The most convenient way to ensure that the text string index is unique in the Token groups is to use the token stem as the
 THETA index (e.g., THETA(ADVAN) is the token stem is ADVAN).
 Additional characters (e.g., ADVANA, ADVANB) can be added if multiple THETA text indices are needed.